C. L. Max Nikias: USC president (2010–2018)

-Transition
+Stepping down as USC president (2018)

 In May 2018, Nikias and the USC board of trustees agreed to an orderly transition to a new president, following a sex abuse scandal regarding USC's student health center's gynecologist and questions about how the university handled it.

 Over 200 tenured USC professors called for the resignation of Nikias, saying that he had "lost the moral authority to lead."
 There were concerns over how the university dealt with sexual misconduct allegations against a longtime student health center gynecologist George Tyndall.
 The allegations are that for decades over three different university administrations, Tyndall conducted improper pelvic exams on female students, especially students from China, many of whom were seeing a gynecologist for the first time, and made sexually and racially inappropriate comments.

-In a letter to USC's Board of Trustees, a group of faculty members wrote that they had come together to "express our outrage and disappointment over the mounting evidence of President Nikias' failure to protect our students, our staff, and our colleagues from repeated and pervasive sexual harassment and misconduct."
+In a letter to USC's board of trustees, a group of faculty members wrote that they had come together to "express our outrage and disappointment over the mounting evidence of President Nikias' failure to protect our students, our staff, and our colleagues from repeated and pervasive sexual harassment and misconduct."
 According to USC Trustees, however, the internal investigation of the Tyndall matter did not reveal "moral failing in university leadership... it occurred because non-academic offices such as human resources did not advance with the rest of the university."
 In a letter to the USC community, Nikias expressed sympathy and compassion for the students and acknowledged the university community's distress.
 Before agreeing to step down as president, he presented an in-depth plan for changing the campus culture, revisiting the university's core values, and restructuring the university's operations.

 After Nikias stepped down in August 2018, Rick Caruso, chair of the USC board of trustees, said: "As he has always done, Max is taking this action in what he believes to be in the best interest of the university following controversies that have arisen from the unfortunate and unacceptable acts of others.
 From our investigations, which are not yet completed, we have found absolutely no wrong doing on Max's part."